0xack13/sinatra-angularjs/README.md

 # sinatra-angularjs
-A basic sample of Angularjs with Sinatra REST APIs
+A basic sample of Angularjs with Sinatra REST APIs.